PorkyJames/projects/eCommerce-app/README.md

 Every good eCommerce website has pagination in it.
 Being able to paginate allows for more room for other visual eye-catchers.

 - Basic CSS Styling for Home Page
 I just need it to look relatively pretty.
 Something that you'd be able to see straight out of a modern eCommerce page.
+Basic styling needed. maybe bootstrap>?

 <h2> Completed: </h2>